MirNgab/Rajawali-Security-CTF/CRYPTO/Bin&Ner.md

 ## Bin&Ner - 5 Point
-The very first challenge ini this CTF Website
+The very first challenge in this CTF Website